Articles & Features

 The absolute masterpiece of Organic Architecture is Fallingwater, Wright’s project for Edgar and Liliane Kaufmann’s summer house in Bear Run, Pennsylvania – also considered the “best all-time work of American architecture” by the American Institute of Architects.

 The Kaufmann, a prominent family from Pittsburgh, first met Wright in 1934 while visiting their son who had begun an apprenticeship at the Taliesin Fellowship.
 Already familiar with the architect’s ideas, the couple asked Wright to design a weekend residence on their property in rural Pennsylvania.
-Sharing with the family a mutual aesthetic sensibility and a passion for nature and new ideas, Wright seized upon the occasion and created the most thorough celebration of the couple’s favourite landscape, the waterfall on Bear Run.
-Instead of a building overlooking the waterfall, he designed a house sitting on top of it, as an integral part of the natural surrounding.
+Sharing with the family a mutual aesthetic sensibility and a passion for nature and new ideas, Wright seized upon the occasion and created the most thorough celebration of the couple’s favorite landscape, the waterfall on Bear Run.
+Instead of a building overlooking the waterfall, he designed a house sitting on top of it, as an integral part of the natural surroundings.

 Miniature replica of the Fallingwater building